-Lamont said last month that travelers would be required to fill out an online form so the state can track where they are going to quarantine.
+Over the summer, it was implemented that travelers are now required to fill out an online form so the state can track where they are going to quarantine.

-Lamont has been working on the advisory with Govs.
-Andrew Cuomo of New York and Phil Murphy of New Jersey.
+Lamont continues to work on the advisory with Gov. Andrew Cuomo of New York and Gov. Phil Murphy of New Jersey.

 The travel advisory applies to any person arriving from a state with a positive test rate higher than 10 per 100,000 residents or a state with a 10 percent or higher positivity rate over a 7-day rolling average.

-Dr. Deidre Gifford, acting commissioner of the Department of Public Health, said the state would update the list of states, depending on COVID-19 case reports.
+Dr. Deidre Gifford, acting commissioner of the Department of Public Health, said Connecticut will update the list of states, depending on COVID-19 case reports.
 If a state sees infection rates decline, it could be removed from the advisory.

 “Working together as a region has proven to be immensely successful as our respective states are leading the country when it comes to our response with low infection and positivity rates relative to increased testing capacity,” Lamont said.
 “We have made difficult decisions throughout this pandemic, but we have proven to make many of the right decisions.
 This step to inform travelers form states with hot spots to self-isolate is meant to protect our residents and maintain our incredible public health progress.”